Lead Organization: PedNet Coalition

 Researchers believe that the employed are healthier than the unemployed, at least in part, because they have access to resources, such as health insurance, that can help them maintain better health.

-The county’s unemployment rate is substantially lower than the state’s unemployment rate—nearly 6 percent compared to almost 9 percent respectively.
+- The county’s unemployment rate is lower than the state’s unemployment rate—under 5 percent compared to almost 7 percent respectively.